Jimmy2099/torch/README.md

 - Military applications, including but not limited to warfare, weapons development, or any defense-related activities.
 - Illegal activities, such as hacking, fraud, or any action that violates applicable laws.

 Users must comply with all local, national, and international laws when using this repository.
+To request permission for a use case not covered above, please contact me.